jelledruyts/IdentitySamplesB2C-AppRoles/README.md

 In summary, in this sample we will perform the following:

 - Declare App Roles on the app registrations in Azure AD B2C and assign users to these App Roles to define the Role-Based Access Control permissions.
-- Define a custom user attribute called `AppRoles`, resulting in an `extension_AppRoles` claim type as seen by the applications.
+- Define a custom user attribute called `AppRoles`, resulting in an `extension_AppRoles` claim in the token which Azure AD B2C will ultimately send to the applications.
 - Create a user flow which calls an API Connector before the token gets issued.
 - The REST API being invoked will receive the user's object id as well as the client id of the application that the user is trying to sign in to.
 - It then uses the Microsoft Graph API to determine which App Roles the user is assigned to on that specific application.
 - Finally, the REST API returns a single (space-delimited) value with all the user's App Roles as the `extension_AppRoles` claim type.

-The ASP.NET Core application in this sample serves two purposes:
+The ASP.NET Core based application in this sample serves two purposes:

 - It contains the REST API being called through the API Connector functionality in Azure AD B2C (hosted under `/api/approles/getapproles`).
 - It also provides a test web application (hosted at the root of the app) that you can sign in to and see which claims were emitted in the token, as well as do certain role checks to test the authorization logic.